zentri/WiConnectJS/README.md

 The WiConnect Web App, WiConnect JavaScript API and WiConnect JS build system are provided free of charge by Sensors.com.
-The combined source code, and all derivatives, are licensed by Sensors.com SOLELY for use with devices manufactured by ACKme Networks, or approved by Sensors.com.
+The combined source code, and all derivatives, are licensed by Sensors.com SOLELY for use with devices manufactured by ACKme Networks, or devices approved by Sensors.com.

+Use of this software on any other devices or hardware platforms is strictly prohibited.

-THIS SOFTWARE IS PROVIDED BY THE AUTHOR ``AS IS AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+THIS SOFTWARE IS PROVIDED BY THE AUTHOR AS IS AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL,